waseemhnyc/Viam-Robotics-Code-Snippets/README.md

 ## Snippets

-Snippets follow a convention to make it easier to use.
+These snippets follow a convention to make it easier to use.
 As you are typing, the intellisense dropdown will show you related snippets.

 <strong>Convention</strong>